-- Ensure an effective whole academy policy against bullying/cyberbullying, prejudiced-based and discriminatory bullying inclusive of measures to prevent all forms of bullying among pupils, is in place, as a stand-alone policy but also covered in the Behaviour and Discipline Policy. - Ensure that an effective Record-Keeping Policy regarding information on children's welfare is in place.
-This will detail the academy's procedures and applications for recording information including e.g. use of CPOMS, what data will be recorded and for what purposes, who in the academy will have access to this information, how it will be shared and transferred and the academy's retention schedule. - Inform the LA/Together for Children of any pupil to be deleted from the academy's admission register and follow missing from education protocols. - Inform the LA/Together for Children of any pupil who fails to attend the academy regularly, or has been absent without the academy's permission for a continuous period of 10 days or more.
+- Ensure an effective whole school policy against bullying/cyber-bullying, prejudiced-based and discriminatory bullying inclusive of measures to prevent all forms of bullying among pupils is in place, as a stand-alone policy but also covered in the Behaviour and Discipline Policy. - Ensure that effective record-keeping procedures regarding information on children's welfare are in place.
+This covers the Academy's procedures and applications for recording information including use of CPOMS, what data will be recorded and for what purposes, who in the Academy will have access to this information, how it will be shared and transferred and the school's retention schedule. - Inform the LA/Together for Children of any pupil to be deleted from school admission register and follow missing from education protocols. - Inform the LA/Together for Children of any pupil who fails to attend school regularly, or has been absent without the Academy's permission for a continuous period of 10 days or more.

-Responsibilities of the Dayspring Trust Board
+Responsibilities of the Trust Board